oncodash/oncogenator/README.md

 ### Installation
 Clone the repository.
-Install the required Python packages:
->pip install -r requirements.txt

 Set up the virtual environment and activate it:
 > python -m venv venv
-source venv/bin/activate
+> source venv/bin/activate

+Install the required Python packages:
+> pip install -r requirements.txt

 Configure the paths and API tokens in the scripts as needed.